Presentation condemn to failure speeches

 Now imagine the time that you don’t have enough knowledge.
 You probably have to say some nonsense words till your time finishes.
 This way the audience won’t enjoy at all, and your presentation will be one of the failure speeches.

-3- audience analysis
+3- Audience analysis

 We’ve talked about the audience analysis many times.

 Imagine a speaker who has to have a presentation for masters and professors of a university.
 He doesn’t know them, and he chooses to talk about a subject for starters that is about something the audience is perfectly good at.
-So these kinds of presentations are failure speeches.

 Another point we should know about is to know the audience’s political and cultural aspects.
 You should know what their character is and consider them because if you don’t, your presentation condemns to failure.